windmaomao/windmaomao.github.io/resume/frontend.md

 ## Past Experience

 > "Fang is one of the most talented software developer / architecture individual I have ever met.
-His ability to take vague customer requirements and turn them into a fantastic software solution never ceased to amaze me ..." -- David Pfeiffenberger, President / COO of PlusDelta Technologies
+His ability to ==take vague customer requirements and turn them into a fantastic software solution== never ceased to amaze me ..." -- David Pfeiffenberger, President / COO of PlusDelta Technologies

 People Designs